-Guldeford House is one of the three original Houses at the School, named after the Guldeford family, who owned the estate from 1388 to 1702, and who hosted the three day visit of Queen Elizabeth 1 in 1573.
-More recently, The Princess Royal is a former Guldeford Head of House.
+Guldeford House is one of the three original Houses at the School, named after the Guldeford family, who owned the estate from 1388 – 1702, and who hosted the three day visit of Queen Elizabeth 1 in 1573.
+More recently, Princess Anne has been a former Guldeford Head of House.

-Mr Alexis Chéneau-Château graduated from Rennes University with a BA majoring in English Literature and Civilisation and French as a Second Language.
+Mr. Chéneau-Château graduated from Rennes University with a B.A. majoring in English Literature and Civilisation and French as a Second Language.
 He has worked in England since September 2015 in schools in Yorkshire and Norfolk as a French Language Assistant.
-He joined the French Department at Benenden in September 2017 as a Language Assistant.
+He joined the French Department at Benenden in September 2017 as a Language Assistant and he will be training for his Qualified Teacher Status next year.
 During his free time, he enjoys exploring the countryside, visiting antique shops and playing badminton.

 Mrs Gaie Loftie had been Day Matron since September 2013 and became our Resident Matron in 2015.
-Ms Gin Almond joined Benenden in September 2006 and is our Day Matron.
-Mrs Zena Bawden is our Evening Matron.
+She loves to bake incredible cakes for the girls and is often accompanied by her black flat-coat retriever, Flint.
+Ms Gin Almond joined Benenden in September 2006 and is our Day Matron and takes care of the girls every morning from Monday to Friday.
+Mrs Zena Bawden is our Evening Matron, looking after the girls whilst Mrs Loftie is off duty on Wednesday and Thursday evenings.
 The team are committed to the wellbeing and happy and healthy development of the girls and work closely together to ensure a true team spirit and effective overlap.